U-C-S/Hurl/README.md

 - Install Visual Studio 2019 or 2022 in your Windows with .NET Desktop Development workload
 - After Cloning the Repo, Open the solution file `App/Hurl.sln` in Visual Studio
-- In Debug / Release mode, Run the `Hurl.Settings` Project which builds all the projects in the solution and Opens Settings Window
+- In Debug / Release mode, Run the `Hurl.BrowserSelector` Project and compiled executables can be found in `App/_bin`
-- `App/_bin` contains resulting executables
-- Install Inno Setup, Open the `Utils/installer.iss` script and Compile it to create the Installer (output in the `Utils` directory)
+- Install Inno Setup, Open the `Utils/installer.iss` script in it and Compile it to create the Installer (output in the same directory)

 or Simply use the Build Script from `Utils/build.ps1` to build the Application in release mode and successively build the installer.